netxms/netxms-doc/admin/appendix.rst

       perform status, congiration, and other polls on the agent.
     - 0
     - No
-  * - Agent.Upgrade.NumberOfThreads
-    - The number of threads used to perform agent upgrades (i.e. maximum number of parallel upgrades).
-    - 10
-    - No
   * - Agent.Upgrade.WaitTime
     - Maximum wait time in seconds for agent restart after upgrade.
 If agent cannot be contacted after this time period, upgrade process is considered